 Latest climate projections for SA

-New nationally-recognised climate change projections for South Australia are now available.
-See:
+Nationally-recognised climate change projections for South Australia are available here:

 The new guide provides reliable information on the likely future changes in South Australia’s climate to help councils, regions, industry, and climate adaptation leaders to plan for our future.

 It provides a summary of likely changes to key climate variables, such as temperature, rainfall, evapotranspiration, days of severe fire danger and sea level rise, under different greenhouse gas emissions scenarios.

 It includes new dynamically downscaled projections for SA from the NARCliM project, and replaces earlier SA Climate Ready projections.
 The guide provides summary tables for the NARCliM 1.5 climate projections for three future timeframes: 2020-2039, 2040-2059, and 2080-2099.

 Projections maps and key findings

 Statewide maps of key climate variables are now available.
 See:

 - average annual rainfall

 - average annual number of days of 40 oC or above.

 Benefits of new NARCliM 1.5 modelling